Commended photographer in the 2017 Sony World Photography Awards, the world’s largest photography competition.

 NORTH AMERICA, whatever is more convenient for you.

 Blue whale diving for Krill

 The biggest animal ever to live on our planet - the Blue whale (Balaenoptera musculus) rarely flukes up in the Azores.
-This one did it and nicely framed the Ilheus da Madalena for me.
-The two rocks in the background - the Ilheus - are the two islets just outside Madalena harbour.
+This one did it and, in so doing, nicely framed the Ilheus da Madalena for me, which are the two islets just outside Madalena harbour.

 Portuguese Man o' War

 The judges of the 2017 Sony World Photography Awards commended this picture of mine as Top 50 in the World in the awards’ Open Wildlife category.